Go Back

 Ingredients

-• 1 cup bread flour, fluffed and scooped may substitute with all-purpose flour
+• cups all-purpose flour, fluffed and scooped may substitute with bread flour

-• 3 large honey crisp apples thinly sliced
+• 2 medium honey crisp apples thinly sliced

 • 1 teaspoon vanilla extract